CatalogueOfLife/coldp/README.md

 #### referenceID
 Pointer to the reference that supports this vernacular name.
 Refers to an existing Reference.ID within this data package.

+## Treatment
+Treatments are parts of publications that "treat" a single taxon.
+They can be an original description for a new species, but also subsequent taxonomic works and usually include several sections such as a diagnosis, description, material examied, distribution, etc.
+ColDP captures an entire treatment either as an TXT, HTML or XML document that lives as an individual file in a subfolder `treatments` and is named by the corresponding taxonID of the name usage it describes.
+The taxons `accordingToID` should always point to the reference the treatment is published in.
+Example: `treatments/19854332.html` would be an html document which is the marked up treatment for the taxon with ID `19854332`.